 If you’re anxious, these high readings can exacerbate your anxiety, leading to further increases of blood pressure and setting up a vicious cycle.
 If this sounds familiar, frequent checking of your blood pressure is discouraged, and in extreme cases it should be discontinued altogether.

-13 Cardinal Rules for Getting Accurate Blood Pressure Readings at Home
+13 Cardinal Rules for How to Measure Your Own Blood Pressure

 Here’s what you need to know when measuring your own blood pressure: